CARA-ch/emed-service-guide/README.md

-# CARA's eMedication service Implementation Guide
+# CARA's eMedication service Integration Guide

-Welcome to the Implementation Guide for the eMedication service of CARA's community.
+Welcome to the Integration Guide for the eMedication service of CARA's community.
 It's published on [qligier.github.io/cara-emed-ig/](https://qligier.github.io/cara-emed-ig/).